apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 at scale of the S3A tests, *Scale Tests*.
 Tests include: creating and traversing directory trees, uploading large files, renaming them, deleting them, seeking through the files, performing random IO, and others.
-This makes them a foundational part of the benchmarking
+This makes them a foundational part of the benchmarking.

 By their very nature they are slow.
 And, as their execution time is often limited by bandwidth between the computer running the tests and the S3 endpoint,